-A native of Post Falls, Idaho, Allen enters her first season as an assistant volleyball coach at her alma mater.
+A native of Post Falls, Idaho, Allen enters her second season as an assistant volleyball coach at her alma mater in 2014.

 Her renowned career started at Post Falls High School, where she was a league MVP in both volleyball and basketball.
 She earned first-team All-State honors for both sports, and at the time of her graduation, held the Trojan school record for points in basketball and kills in volleyball.

 Initially earning a scholarship for basketball, Allen played, and excelled, in both sports at Eastern Washington.
 She was honored in 2001 and 2002 as the Inland Northwest Female Athlete of the Year by the Spokane Sportswriters and Broadcasters.